uktrade/iigb-beta-content/content/beta/setup-guide/access-talent/sections/employment-costs/en_US.md

 ---
-title: Employment costs in the UK
+title: "Employment costs in the UK"
 ---

 The UK operates a National Minimum Wage to encourage people to work and prevent businesses from using low wages to compete unfairly.